ugoarzur/ugoarzur/README.md

 <h1 align="center">Hi 👋, I'm Ugo</h1>
-<h2 align="center">💻 Software Engineer Blockchain ⛓ at <a href="https://github.com/EYBlockchain" target="_blank">@EYBlockchain</a></h2>
+<h2 align="center">💻 Software Engineer at <a href="https://github.com/EYBlockchain" target="_blank">@EYBlockchain</a></h2>
-<h3 align="center">I'm a coding monkey 🦍 <br/>Interested in Blockchain, Web3, NFTs, DAOs and other tech topics.</h3>
+<h3 align="center">I'm a coding monkey 🦍</h3>

 <hr/>
 <br/>

+<h4>💻 I tend to work for Emerging Businesses dealing with Blockchain or AI.</h4>
+<h5>Blockchain</h5>
-- 💻 I specialize in **Smart contract** development in Ethereum and Polygon environment on [Ethereum](https://ethereum.org/fr/) or [Polygon](https://polygon.technology/) with [Solidity](https://soliditylang.org/).
-I have deployed several smart contracts to create, manage and publish NFTs associated with 3D Unity objects, art collection or even physical tracked luxury product.
+👨‍💻 I worked for Blockchain projects in **Smart contract** development ([Ethereum](https://ethereum.org/fr/) and [Polygon](https://polygon.technology/) environment) using [Solidity](https://soliditylang.org/).
+I have deployed several smart contracts to create, manage and publish NFTs associated with 3D Unity objects and art collection or even physical tracked luxury product.

-- 🌱 Im exploring and learning to **create**, **manage** and **secure** smart contracts.
-I'm intrested in other projects like [Deso](https://www.deso.com/) protocol and Zero Knowledge Proofs (ZKPs) and cryptographic nerdy stuff.
+🌱 Im exploring and learning to **create**, **manage** and **secure** smart contracts.
+I'm intrested in other projects like [Deso](https://www.deso.com/) protocol and Zero Knowledge Proofs (ZKPs) and cryptographic nerdy stuff like [Noir](https://noir-lang.org/).

-- 🚀 One day I'll take the next rocket to step up on [Rust](https://www.rust-lang.org/).
+<h5>AI and Machine Learning</h5>
+For some months now I am working in AI, my last project was about image generation, fine-tuning and creating LoRa for realism fidelity. <br/>
+I am currently focusing on a small project building my own model for French Sign Language (like ASL but in French), my goal is to create a live sign transcriptor.

+<h4></h4>
-- 💞️ I’m looking to collaborate on ambitious projects at <a href="https://github.com/EYBlockchain" target="_blank">@EYBlockchain</a></h2> helping clients to bloom with success.
+💞️ I’m looking to collaborate on ambitious projects at <a href="https://github.com/EYBlockchain" target="_blank">@EYBlockchain</a></h2> helping clients to bloom with success.

-- 🤝 I’m looking for help with **security and vulnerabilites on smart contract**

-- 👨‍💻 Most of my projects are privates, but some of them are public.
+👨‍💻 Most of my projects are privates, but some of them are public.

-- 💬 Ask me about **Blockchain, NFT, Metavers, Smart Contract**
+💬 Ask me about **Blockchain, or AI**

-- 📫 How to reach me **ugo.arzur[ at ]fabernovel.ey.com**

-- ⚡ Fun fact Always free to discuss around tech/games/music even AI :)

 <h2>Github Activity 📊</h2>
 <div>